Travel Vaccines and Advice for the Netherlands

 Before you travel, it’s a good idea to check the local weather forecast to make sure you bring the right clothes.

-How Safe is the Netherlands?
+How Safe Is the Netherlands?

 If you’re traveling to the Netherlands, it’s important to stay safe.
 Here are some tips to help you do that: